Diabetic foot ulcer: Extracellular matrix

-In the initial events of wound healing, collagen III predominates in the granulation tissue which later on in remodeling phase gets replaced by collagen I giving additional tensile strength to the healing tissue.
+In the initial events of wound healing, collagen III predominates in the granulation tissue.
+Later on, in the remodeling phase, it gets replaced by collagen I, which gives additional tensile strength to the healing tissue.
 It is evident from the known collagen assembly that the tensile strength is basically due to fibrillar arrangement of collagen molecules, which self-assemble into microfibrils in a longitudinal as well as lateral manner producing extra strength and stability to the collagen assembly.
 Metabolically altered collagen is known to be highly inflexible and prone to break down, particularly over pressure areas.
-Fibronectin is the major glycoprotein secreted by fibroblasts during initial synthesis of extracellular matrix proteins.
-It serves important functions, being a chemo-attractant for macrophages, fibroblasts and endothelial cells.
+Fibronectin is the major glycoprotein secreted by fibroblasts during the initial synthesis of extracellular matrix proteins.
+It serves important functions, being a chemoattractant for macrophages, fibroblasts, and endothelial cells.

 The basement membrane that separates the epidermis from the dermal layer and the endothelial basement membrane mainly contains collagen IV that forms a sheet and binds to other extracellular matrix molecules like laminin and proteoglycans.
-In addition to collagen IV, the epidermal and endothelial basement membrane also contains laminin, perlecan and nidogen.
+In addition to collagen IV, the epidermal and endothelial basement membrane also contains laminin, perlecan, and nidogen.
 Hyaluronic acid, a pure glycosaminoglycan component, is found in high amounts in damaged or growing tissues.
 It stimulates cytokine production by macrophages and thus promotes angiogenesis.
 In normal skin chondroitin sulfate proteoglycan is mainly found in the basement membrane, but in healing wounds they are up-regulated throughout the granulation tissue especially during the second week of wound repair where they provide a temporary matrix with highly hydrative capacity.
-Binding of growth factors is clearly an important role of perlecan in wound healing and angiogenesis.
+Binding of growth factors is an important role of perlecan in wound healing and angiogenesis.
 Poor wound healing in diabetes mellitus may be related to perlecan expression.
 High levels of glucose can decrease perlecan expression in some cells, probably through transcriptional and post-transcriptional modification.
-Wound healing phases especially, granulation, re-epithelization and remodelling exhibit controlled turnover of extracellular matrix components.
+Wound healing phases, especially granulation, re-epithelization and remodelling exhibit controlled turnover of extracellular matrix components.

 Altered metabolism

-Diabetes mellitus is a metabolic disorder and hence the defects observed in diabetic wound healing are thought to be the result of altered protein and lipid metabolism and thereby abnormal granulation tissue formation.
+Diabetes mellitus is a metabolic disorder, and hence the defects observed in diabetic wound healing are thought to be the result of altered protein and lipid metabolism and thereby abnormal granulation tissue formation.
 Increased glucose levels in the body end up in uncontrolled covalent bonding of aldose sugars to a protein or lipid without any normal glycosylation enzymes.
 These stable products then accumulate over the surface of cell membranes, structural proteins and circulating proteins.
 These products are called advanced glycation endproducts (AGEs) or Amadori products.
-Formation of AGEs occurs on extracellular matrix proteins with slow turnover rate.
+Formation of AGEs occurs on extracellular matrix proteins with a slow turnover rate.
 AGEs alter the properties of matrix proteins such as collagen, vitronectin, and laminin through AGE-AGE intermolecular covalent bonds or cross-linking.
 AGE cross-linking on type I collagen and elastin results in increased stiffness.
-AGEs are also known to increase synthesis of type III collagen that forms the granulation tissue.
-AGEs on laminin result in reduced binding to type IV collagen in the basement membrane, reduced polymer elongation and reduced binding of heparan sulfate proteoglycan.
+AGEs are also known to increase the synthesis of type III collagen that forms the granulation tissue.
+AGEs on laminin result in reduced binding to type IV collagen in the basement membrane, reduced polymer elongation, and reduced binding of heparan sulfate proteoglycan.